In the 1990s, an information-board was erected

 at the top of Braid Hill, specifically describing

 the seven hills which make up the course.

-The prime mover of this initiative was John
+The prime mover of this initiative was the late John

 Bartholomew, of the famous map-making company.

 have taken up the seven hills theme; fireworks